wonderup-agency/starter/README.md

 - `npm run format`: Formats all code with Prettier.

 ## Notes
-- Always update the version number in the CDN URLs in Webflow after creating a new release.
-Failure to do so will result in Webflow loading an outdated build.
 - The `webflow-snippet.html` file includes fallback logic to ensure assets load correctly even if the local server is unavailable during development.
 - Keep the commented reference URLs in `webflow-snippet.html` for easy switching between local and production environments.